 Even as you read this chapter, the organisation and its management are changing.
-As boundaries between cultures and nations get blurred and new communication technology makes it possible to think of the world as a 'global village', the scope of international and intercultural relationships is rapidly expanding.
-The modern organisation is a global organisation that has to be managed in a global perspective.
+As boundaries between cultures and nations get blurred and new communication technology makes it possible to think of the world as a 'global village', the scope of international and intercultural relationships is The modern rapidly expanding. organisation is a global organisation that has to be managed in a global perspective.
 What does this imply?